jundalisay/sp/content/en/research/mun/englands-treasure/chapter-7.md

-+++
+---
-title=  "The Diversity of Gain by Foreign Trade" heading=  "Chapter 7 " date=  2020-01-26 image=  "/covers/treasure.jpg"
+title: "The Diversity of Gain by Foreign Trade"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/spanishconquest.jpg"
+heading: "Chapter 7"
+weight: 12
+c: "firebrick"
-description=  "There are three kinds of gain from foreign commerce=  those of the nation, merchant, and the government" linkbtext=  "Chapter 6" linkb=  "/research/mun/englands-treasure/chapter-6" linkftext=  "Chapter 8" linkf=  "/research/mun/englands-treasure/chapter-8"
+description:  "There are three kinds of gain from foreign commerce:: those of the nation, merchant, and the government"
-+++
+contributors: ['Mun']
+---

 In the course of foreign trade, there are three sorts of gain.